Alialby1326/Autonomous-Quadcopter-Drone/README.md

 # Autonomous-Quadcopter-Drone
-A quadcopter drone that uses an STM32 blackpill microcontroller, a Raspberry Pi Zero 2 W, along with sensor fusion on a custom PCB.
+A quadcopter drone that will use an STM32 blackpill microcontroller, a Raspberry Pi (model tbd), along with sensor fusion on a custom PCB.
 Plans to implement computer vision for automation after manual control.

 ### Phase 1: Testing motor control logic
 The STM32 Blackpill is being used to run control logic and output correct PWM to the motors accordingly.
-The commands should be tested, and the control should be figured out before moving onto real manual control using a controller + Raspberry Pi Zero 2 W via Bluetooth.
+The commands should be tested, and the control should be figured out before moving onto real manual control using a controller + Raspberry Pi via Bluetooth.

 #### Currently writing a Python script to visualize drone orientation with the IMU's accelerometer, gyroscope, and magnetometer data.
 I will be implementing a madgwick filter by hand with STM32 code.